thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-06-13-robotics-artists-begin-residencies.markdown

 ---
-title : "Robotics Artists Begin Their Residencies at ThoughtWorks" tags  : [sentient-thespian, output]
+title : "Robotics Artists Begin Their Residencies at Thoughtworks" tags  : [sentient-thespian, output]
 ---
-The robotics artists Adrianne Wortzel and Catie Cuan have begun [their dual residencies](/blog/adrianne-wortzel-catie-cuan-awarded-robotics-residency/) at ThoughtWorks.
+The robotics artists Adrianne Wortzel and Catie Cuan have begun [their dual residencies](/blog/adrianne-wortzel-catie-cuan-awarded-robotics-residency/) at Thoughtworks.

 {% include youtube id='YMQgA8xYZVc' ratio='16-9' %}